ETAAcademy/ETAAcademy-Audit/Articles/05_2024_Contract_Security.md

 * @param user The address receiving the minted tokens
 * @param amount The amount of tokens getting minted
 * @param index The new liquidity index of the reserve
-* @return 'true' if the the previous balance of the user was 0 */ function mint(address user, uint256 amount, uint256 index) external override onlyLendingPool returns (bool) {
+* @return 'true' if the previous balance of the user was 0 */ function mint(address user, uint256 amount, uint256 index) external override onlyLendingPool returns (bool) {
     uint256 previousBalance = super.balanceOf(user);